Chapter 5: Membership and Participation

 Senior members participating in county and state VMOs shall not serve as adult volunteers or agents of the University of California.

 To be considered a member in good standing, 4-H members must complete the enrollment process, be enrolled in at least one project and comply with the Member Code of Conduct - English.
-See Steps to Success in 4-H and Steps to Success in 4-H FAQ.
+See Steps to Success in 4-H, Steps to Success (Spanish) and Steps to Success in 4-H FAQ.

 Attendance at local 4-H meetings and programs is designed to be a valuable learning experience for youth.
 Participation cannot be required for membership in the 4-HYDP.